TimurCalmatui/android-nanodegree-portfolio/README.md

-# android-nanodegree-portfolio
+# My App Portfolio
-Android Developer Nanodegree Project 0: My App Portfolio
+This is Android Developer Nanodegree Project 0